DASISH/dwan-documentation/examples.md

 </target>
 ```

 An *unresolvable* target obeys the same schema type.
 A target becomes unresolvable if e.g. its link becomes obsolete or broken, or the source page has been changed so that the annotated fragment cannot be matched.
-The respond for an annotation with unresolved targets and the respond for an annotation with resolved targets (see above) are both instances of the same schema element.
-If the primcipla sees that the client cannot resolve some targets in the requested annotations (e.g., some target fragments are not highlighted) , (s)he may ask for cached representations of the annotated source.
+The respond for an annotation with unresolved targets and the respond for an annotation with resolved targets (see above) are both instances of the same schema type.
+If the principal sees that the client cannot resolve some targets in the requested annotations (e.g., some target fragments are not highlighted) , (s)he may ask for cached representations of the annotated source.

 *GET api/cached/00000000-0000-0000-0000-000000000051/metadata*